-5 Reasons to Adopt a Dog: For Trying-To-Conceive (TTC) Couples
+5 Reasons to Adopt a Dog for Trying-to-Conceive (TTC) Couples

-Like us and thousands of couples all over the world, you might also be in a phase where you’re hoping for your own little miracle to happen; waiting for that stage when a little person actually changes everything in your life from your waking hours to your ability to fix your hair or drink your coffee on time to your financial priorities and so on; a breathtaking miracle that could turn your world upside down, in a good way.
+Like us and thousands of couples all over the world, you might also be in a phase where you’re hoping for your own little miracle to happen.
+Waiting for that stage when a little person actually changes everything in your life—from your waking hours, to your ability to fix your hair or drink your coffee on time, to your financial priorities and so on—a breathtaking miracle that could turn your world upside-down (in a good way).
 While you wait, have you mulled over the idea of actually adopting a pet dog?

-Here are five reasons why I think it's great to have dogs in the house if you’re trying-to-conceive:
+Here are five reasons why I think it's great to have dogs in the house if you’re trying to conceive.

-1. To train you for parenthood, having a pet dog in the house teaches you to be more dependable.
+To train you for parenthood, having a pet dog in the house teaches you to be more dependable.
 Adopting your own dog means you will be responsible and in charge of another life.
-A life that would rely on you on many things from feeding it twice or thrice a day, to giving it a bath, to scheduling and bringing it to the groomers then the vet for vaccines and regular check-ups, to giving it medicine and care for it when it's sick, to walking it every day and more.
+A life that would rely on you for many things, including: feeding it twice or thrice a day; giving it a bath; scheduling and bringing it to the groomers; taking it to vet for vaccines and regular check-ups; giving it medicine and care for it when it's sick; and walking it every day and more.

 A dog is the only thing on earth that loves you more than he loves himself.— Josh Billings (a.k.a.
 Henry Wheeler Shaw; humorist and lecturer)

 Having a healthy pet dog is equivalent to waking up to happy barks, loving licks, and a wagging tail.
-You can just imagine all the licks, love and excitement you have to endure when you're away for a few days.
+You can just imagine all the licks, love, and excitement you have to endure when you're away for a few days.
 So much happiness and love in the house, you’ll be excited to welcome more family members!

 What would you prefer as a pet?

-This article is accurate and true to the best of the author’s knowledge.
-It is not meant to substitute for formal and individualized advice from a veterinary medical professional.
-Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.
+This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.